benparsons/matrix-notes/faq/refresh-v2/questions/unanswered-questions.md

 * How do I maintain my synapse's DB (e.g. prune old conversations)?
 * How do I maintain my synapse's content repository (e.g. prune old content)?
 * Why is the spec so big, especially relative to the XMPP baseline spec?
-* How do I contribute to the spec?
 * What is the privacy policy on Matrix.org?
 * How precisely does E2E work?
 * How does Matrix actually work architecturally?